 J. Wray & Nephew White Overproof Rum – owned by the bunch behind Appleton, legend has it that this was the original Jamaican rum, so it’s worth a taste for that reason alone.
 However, drinkers are urged to take caution.
 This spirit comes in at a hefty 63% alcohol so it’s going to hit you in the head as well as in the back of the throat.
 You’ll probably just want to try this just once.
 Or with lots of coke.

 Appleton VX – if you aren’t in the mood for throat burn, try to get your hands on some Appleton VX.
 Sugar, spice and all things nice.
 That is what this rum is made of.

+That’s my guide to Jamaican food.
 Have you been to Jamaica?
-Any favourite foods I’ve missed or any other restaurants you’d recommend?
+Any favourite foods I’ve missed?
 Let me know in the comments below.

 Photos: Jerk Chicken (Sean Hickin); Run Down (Dane Brian); Solomon Grundy (e_hmm); Rice & Peas (simthom); Bammy (Purple Globetrotter); Patties (mesohungry); Soursop (taramarie).
 My stay in Jamaica was courtesy of Hotel Mockingbird Hill.

 83 thoughts on “22 Must Try Traditional Jamaican Food & Drinks”

 How about fried fish and festival, coco tea, jackfruit, oxtail and butter beans, crabs, fried breadfruit, plantain chips, jerk pork, there are so many other delicious delights and savory options you just have to try them all at least once in your life ,you won’t be disappointed.